benhowes/benhowes.github.io/_posts/2019-06-04-zoetrope-journey.md

 The business was healthy, and we were just at the start of 3 reasonably big consulting projects which were based around ZConnect.

 ## Radical action
-Then Richard and I decided to pull the plug.
+Then Rich and I decided to pull the plug.

 At that point, we had worked really hard for about 5 years.
 I was exhausted.
-Richard was exhausted.
+Rich was exhausted.
 But most of all, we did not have a business of a large enough size that we could hire people to take the load off.
 I'd learned a great deal and based on the experience we'd had I knew that with the current course of action, we were never going to have the time or the energy to make a product and achieve market fit.

-Richard and I went for a walk, sat on [some steps in one of my favourite parts of Bristol](https://goo.gl/maps/LC3Wut8P9g48szC98) and made the decision that we were stuck in a rut.
+Rich and I went for a walk, sat on [some steps in one of my favourite parts of Bristol](https://goo.gl/maps/LC3Wut8P9g48szC98) and made the decision that we were stuck in a rut.
 We made a decision on the spot.

 Making the decision to shut down was not as hard as you'd probably imagine.
-We had discussed the same topic about 6 months earlier before we had what turned out to be the last hurrah with Overlock.
-We went back to the office and finished the day.
+We had discussed the same topic about 6 months earlier  - triggered us to put a lot of effort into what one last big push to make something scalable with Overlock.
+Following this, we went back to the office and finished the day as if it were any other day.
+Probably in denial about what had just happened.

 The next day was far less comfortable - I had to let the team know my decision.
 I'd be lying if I said I didn't shed a tear.
 The team were massively supportive of the decision.
 I knew that none of them would have any trouble moving on and sure enough, they were all in new jobs in no time.